whiteblock/gossipsub-testing/README.md

 - Security: SECIO
 - Peering: Barabasi-Albert (seed=42, varying input degree - parameters)  - { 2, 6, 12, 16 }

-The remainder of this document is organized as follows.
-We have written a full analysis of the test results and readers should jump to the graphs and test result statistics section of each test number as a reference.
+The message size of 1000 bytes was used as a rough estimate of the average message size to expect in Eth2.
+This value is not indicative of any finalized values that will be used in the Eth2 network.

+Discovery and Routing has been turned off as these parameters utilize the built in mDNS and kad-DHT, respectively.
+The intent is to control how the nodes select peers to properly generate a desired network topology.
+Thus, these features were turned off to manually peer nodes.

+SECIO message encryption is enabled as this is default security for Libp2p.
+This encryption has also been used for [interop](https://whiteblock.io/ethereum-2-0-grant-update-2-interop/) efforts.

+Readers interested in the results should jump directly to the phase testing and results sections.

 ### Resource Allocation Motivation

 In the [prior study](https://github.com/whiteblock/p2p-tests), results showed high CPU utilization when running the `go-libp2p-daemon` in a Docker container with one CPU allocated per node.
 In addition, a [preliminary study](https://github.com/protolambda/go-libp2p-gossip-berlin) showed that SHA-256 and general secio cryptography are the largest resource consumers.
-To address these issues, we will use a direct libp2p host implementation and log resource consumption (cpu, memory, and I/O) to ensure CPU usage is not a performance bottelneck.
+To address these issues, tests were done using a direct libp2p host implementation and resource consumption (cpu, memory, and I/O) was logged to ensure CPU usage is not a performance bottleneck.

 ### System Specifications